 The treatment can only take place where the pesticide is used and the washings are produced.

 You must site the lined biobed or biofilter in a secure place and it must have an impermeable lining.

 The biobed or biofilter must be located at least:

 - 10 metres from a watercourse

-- 50 metres from a spring, well or borehole not used to supply water for producing domestic food
+- 50 metres from a spring, well or borehole not used to supply water for domestic or food production purposes

-- 250 metres from a borehole used to supply water for producing domestic food
+- 250 metres from any borehole used to supply water for domestic or food production purposes

 You must not site the lined biobed or biofilter in an area that is designated as a groundwater Source Protection Zone 1.
 If you are located within a Source Protection Zone 1, email the Environment Agency at to see if you can agree site specific circumstances:

 Biobeds and biofilters are classed as waste recovery systems.
 This means that where possible, the treated water should be re-used.
 Possible re-use options include irrigation, sprayer washing or as the carrier for pre-crop total herbicide applications.

 If the treated water is used for irrigation, it must be applied: